Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Meeting Notes ("Take Notes for Me")

 Gemini-generated meeting summaries include action items, key discussion points, and next steps.
-This feature is available on Business Standard and above — the meeting organizer must be on one of these plans.
+This feature is available on Business Standard and above and currently supports English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish (one language at a time).

-In practice, translation introduces noticeable latency that disrupts natural conversation flow.
-The delay between the original speech and the translated output makes fluid dialogue difficult, particularly in fast-paced discussions.
+In our testing, translation introduces noticeable latency that made fast back-and-forth conversation less natural.
+The several-second delay between the original speech and the translated output works for presentations and slower-paced discussions but disrupts rapid dialogue.

 - One language pair per session — you can't translate between three languages simultaneously